tcjcodes/nutritional-therapy-site/src/content/services/index.md

 These sessions are personalized to meet your bio-individual needs.
 We will discuss your progress, reassess your goals and priorities, and utilize various functional evaluation techniques to fine-tune your protocol.
 Your body has an innate ability to seek balance, and our approach supports this natural process.

-We ask that new clients commit to a minimum of a three-month package in order to set you up for success on your healing journey.

-* 3 months per 5 visits, $450 ($90/session)
-* 6 months per 9 visits, $720 ($80/session)
-* 12 months per 15 visits, $1,050 ($70/session)

 ~﻿